 “Teeth have a memory.
 They always want to go back to the way they were.”

-Jesus saw this tendency to fall into old ways when he cleaned out the temple.
-In the beginning of His ministry, after His first of miracle of turning the water into wine at the wedding of Cana, Jesus traveled to Jerusalem to celebrate the Passover.
+Jesus saw this tendency to fall into old ways when He cleaned out the temple.
+In the beginning of his ministry, after his first miracle of turning the water into wine at the wedding of Cana, He traveled to Jerusalem to celebrate the Passover.

 How did the corruption happen the second time?
 I don’t think it happened all at once.
-After Jesus initially cleared out the temple, I suspect it stayed that way for a time.
+After Jesus cleared out the temple initially, I suspect it stayed that way for a time.
 But one day, a moneychanger set up his table.
 Then another brought in a few birds, followed by a couple of sheep, and then here came a cow.

 Swept-clean sinful behavior, ungodly thoughts, and jump-off-the-cliff emotions are itching to creep back in at all times.
 It is up to me (and to you) to keep the temple clean.

-Perhaps you’ve had a Holy Spirit moment as some point in your life—a moment that caused you to make a major lifestyle change.
+Perhaps you’ve had a Holy Spirit moment at some point in your life—a moment that caused you to make a major lifestyle change.

 But for the moment to maintain momentum, we need to be constantly aware of our tendency to revert…to go back to the way we were.

-Be gracious to me, O God, according to Your loving kindness; according to the greatness of Your compassion blot out my transgressions.
+Be gracious to me, O God, according to Your lovingkindness; according to the greatness of Your compassion blot out my transgressions.
 Wash me thoroughly from my iniquity and cleanse me from my sin.
 For I know my transgressions, and my sin is ever before me.
-Against You, and only You, I have sinned and done what is evil in Your sight, so that You are justified when You speak and blameless when You judge.
+Against You, You only, I have sinned and done what is evil in Your sight, so that You are justified when You speak and blameless when You judge.
 Create in me a clean heart, O God, and restore a steadfast spirit within me.